• Skip to primary navigation

 Give one of ’em a try and you’ll be amazed how vibrant they can be compared to store-bought hot sauces.
 And don’t forget that there’s room for creativity on the flavor once the heat and acidity are in place.

-Here are links to full instructions for the hot sauce recipes mentioned in this post:
+Here are links to full instructions for the hot sauce recipes mentioned in this post, plus a couple others:

 Habanero Hot Sauce